NEW: Top White House official part of "tech surge" on Obamacare

 Webmaster in Chief

-"Nobody's madder than me about the website not working as well as it should, which means it's going to get fixed," Obama said during an appearance Monday at the White House Rose Garden.
+“Nobody’s madder than me about the website not working as well as it should, which means it’s going to get fixed,” Obama said during an appearance at the White House Rose Garden.
+But he didn’t specify exactly what went wrong or who was to blame for the problems, which include long waits to log onto the federally administered website and maddeningly long wait times once online.

 But he didn’t specify exactly what went wrong or who was to blame for the problems, which include long waits to log onto the federally administered website and maddeningly long wait times once online.

-There's "no excuse for the problems," Obama said.
-But he said tech industry experts were being brought in to help workers trying to fix the site.
+There’s “no excuse for the problems,” Obama said.
+But he said tech industry experts were being brought in to help workers going 24/7 to fix the site, HealthCare.gov, which went live October 1.
+And he pointed out that the site isn’t the only way to buy coverage.

 Call it more fuel for the fire as the GOP continues its quest to defund the new health care system, popularly known as Obamacare.